slms4redd/slms-documentation/install/index.rst

 The NFMS platform is java-based and multiplatform, so it can be run on top of different operating systems.
 Nevertheless, Ubuntu or CentOS Linux distributions are recommended.

+The installation has been fully tested on Ubuntu 12.10

 .. note:

    This step by step guide is based on the `Ubuntu 12.04 <http://www.ubuntu.com/>`_ Linux distribution.